Over the last few weeks, one of the most common questions we receive from our readers has been: What things are needed to buy a house?

 2. A down payment of some kind, at least for most loan programs.

 Are you a military member or veteran?
 If so, you might qualify for the VA mortgage loan program, which offers 100% financing.
-A down payment is not needed when buying a home in 2018 through the VA loan program.
+A down payment is not needed when buying a home through the VA loan program.
 The same goes for the USDA program, which offers financing for select home buyers in rural areas.

 For everyone else, a down payment is usually required.

-The size of the down payment that is needed to buy a house in 2018 can vary from one mortgage program to the next.
+The size of the down payment that is needed to buy a house can vary from one mortgage program to the next.
 Conventional loans allow borrowers to make an investment as low as 3% in some cases (a trend that started a couple of years ago).
 The FHA program requires 3.5% down.
 And we’ve already talked about the VA mortgage option, which allows for 100% financing to eligible borrowers.